fernanj2323/TorreProject/readme.md

-The project was developed with this technologies
+The project was developed with the following technologies
 - angular
 - nodejs
 - axios
 - express
 - mongodb

-- docker
+How to use it?

-How to useit?
+1. Find a profile from the Torre DB just writing the username.

-1. Find a profile form Torre DB, writing a username
+2. The usernames could be saved in our data base, just clicking the “save" button

-2. You can save this user in our DB, clicking  "save" button
+3. Then, you could get the saved users in the "selected user" button in the navigation

-3. Then, you can see these users saved in the "selected user" button in the navigation
+4. Finally, we could edit and remove them from the table with the options in the "actions" column

-4. finally, we can edit and remove them from the table with the options in the "actions" column
+The project was deployed in digital ocean, and you could use it in the following direction: http://165.227.198.41

-the project was deployed in digital ocean, and you can use it in this direction http://165.227.198.41
+Fernando Piñango - 09/06/2020